tractorjuice/awesome-wardley-maps/README.md

 ### AI

-- [Learn about Wardley Maps using MEMGPT]((https://stmemgptv2.streamlit.app/)) - Experimental Streamlit AI Assistant bot tuned on Wardley Mapping.
-Using MemGPT this AI Assistant has memory is divided into three parts: recall memory, core memory, and archival memory.
-Full source code and data provided in the [GitHub repo](https://github.com/tractorjuice/STMemGPT).
-Recall Memory: This is my short-term memory where I keep recent interactions.
-Core Memory: This is where I store key details about my persona and about you, the user.
-This gives me a 'personality' and allows for more personalized conversation.
-Archival Memory: This is my long-term memory where I store information that doesn't fit into core memory but is essential to remember.
-It's infinite in size, and I usually page through it to find answers to your questions.
-These parts work together to help the AI Assistant remember prior engagements, learn from them, and refer back when needed.
 - [Learn about Wardley Maps using Claude](https://claude-chatbot.streamlit.app/) - An AI Application using Claude to help learn Wardley Maps
 - [Learn about Wardley Maps using OpenAI](https://learnwardleymapping.streamlit.app/) - Streamlit and OpenAI application to learn Wardley Maps.
 - [Learn about Wardley Maps using OpenAI Assistants](https://learnwardleymapping-gpt.streamlit.app/) - OpenAI Assistant application to help learn Wardley Maps.